k-deeley/chart-development-toolbox/README.md

 [![View Chart Examples on File Exchange](images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/65857-chart-development-toolbox)
 [![Open in MATLAB Online](images/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=mathworks/chart-examples&project=Charts.prj)

-This toolbox contains the MATLAB® code for the technical article [_Creating Specialized Charts with MATLAB Object-Oriented Programming_](https://www.mathworks.com/company/newsletters/articles/creating-specialized-charts-with-matlab-object-oriented-programming.html).
+This toolbox contains the MATLAB® code and examples for the technical article [_Creating Specialized Charts with MATLAB Object-Oriented Programming_](https://www.mathworks.com/company/newsletters/articles/creating-specialized-charts-with-matlab-object-oriented-programming.html).

 A chart provides a task-specific application programming interface (API) for creating custom visualizations.
 Designing and implementing a chart not only provides a convenient API for end users, but simultaneously removes the need for the user to manipulate low-level graphics objects.